Jun 07, 2014 · Updated: Jul 12, 2021 · by Tim Kamanin

-PIP has a habit of re-downloading same packages every time you hit
+PIP has a habit of re-downloading same packages every time you run the

-pip install package_name.
-That's not so cool, especially, when you deploy packages from requirements.txt and one of the packages failed to build, restarting
+pip install command.
+That's not so cool, especially, when you deploy packages from requirements.txt and one of the packages failed to build, running the following command:

 [global] download_cache = ~/.cache/pip

 That's all, since that very moment, pip will start to cache downloaded files in

 ~/.cache/pip and won't re-download them every time it needs them.

 Hey, if you've found this useful, please share the post to help other folks find it: